ChobbyCode/TerminalChad/README.md

 ### Themes

+Themes bundle configuration information for the style of your windows terminal, OhMyPosh, and start up text/logo for powershell.

+Themes are stored in %appdata%/terminalchad/themes

 #### Themes list

 Below gets a list of all the themes on your device
 ```
 terminalchad theme list
 ```
+This will read %appdata%/terminalchad/themes and give a list of all themes stored in there.

 #### Themes set